 What’s that smell?

 A foul odor is only one of a number of signs that a septic system is failing.
-If you notice wastewater backing up into household drains, moist spongy grass even on dry days, and pooling water or muddy soil around your septic system or basement, immediately contact a professional like Harris Plumbing, Inc. in Aurora for drain cleaning, plus a thorough inspection.
+If you notice wastewater backing up into household drains, moist spongy grass even on dry days, and pooling water or muddy soil around your septic system or basement, immediately contact a professional like Harris Plumbing, Inc. for drain cleaning in Aurora, plus a thorough inspection.

 Creative Awareness Campaign